 What about the potential anti-aging effects of neem seed oil?
-A research study published in 2017 finds that topical application of neem may help to reduce many of the symptoms of skin aging, including thickening, wrinkles, moisture loss and redness.
-This study demonstrates how neem extract was able to prevent the formation of wrinkles in hairless mice subjects after UVB radiation.
-The researchers conclude that neem extract is a “promising anti-aging candidate for topical therapy products.”
+A research study published in 2017 finds that topical application of neem may help reduce symptoms of skin aging, including thickening, wrinkles, moisture loss and redness.

-A parasite transmitted by the bite of infected mosquitoes causes malaria.
-Neem oil makes for a great natural mosquito repellent that is safe to use.
-As reported in the Journal of the American Mosquito Control Association, when two percent neem oil was mixed with coconut oil and then applied to the exposed body parts of human volunteers, it provided complete protection for approximately 12 hours from the bites of all anopheline species.
+As reported in the Journal of the American Mosquito Control Association, when 2 percent neem oil was mixed with coconut oil and then applied to the exposed body parts of human volunteers, it provided complete protection for approximately 12 hours from the bites of all anopheline species.
 The study concludes that the application of neem oil can even offer protection from malaria in endemic countries.

-If you’re trying to fight off bed bugs or mosquitoes, you can look for neem products that are healthier yet effective alternatives to using harsh chemicals.
-Regarding plants, The American Orchid Association advises not to use neem on plants during hot weather and to keep plants in the shade until the neem solution dries completely.
+If you’re trying to fight off bed bugs or mosquitoes, you can look for products such as neem oil sprays that are healthier yet effective alternatives to using harsh chemicals.
+Regarding plants, the American Orchid Association advises not to use neem on plants during hot weather and to keep plants in the shade until the neem solution dries completely.

 You can also use neem seed oil to provide therapeutic benefits to your skin and hair.
 You’ll find neem already present in many cosmetic products, or you can add the oil to your own homemade products.

 Wondering how to use neem oil starting today?
-Here are some great ideas:
+Here are some ideas for DIY recipes:

 Anti-Wrinkle Neem Oil Cream with Lavender